sveverka/homebridge-hyperion-control/README.md

 - `url` **required**: IP/URL of your hyperion ng instance
 - `port` optional: port of your hyperion ng webserver (default: 8090)
 - `token` optional: authorization token (see hyperion ng network configuration)
+- `priority` optional: allows you to change the called priority to Hyperion (lowest priority overrides higher priority).